studiopress/genesis-simple-hooks/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Fix an error on installing the plugin, from there being no header.

 = 2.3.0 =
 * Reorganize plugin based on our standard boilerplate.
 * Update to match WordPress PHP standards.